Avoid making spelling mistakes on websites

 - Enforcement and visibility: Enforcing a spelling policy in the CMS is hard.
 Each publisher/writer needs to take care to observe the autocorrected spelling suggestions.
-Most CMSs do not provide an ability to run a single click report across your entire web site.
+Most CMSs do not provide the ability to run a single-click report across your entire website.

 - Missing Approved Brand Dictionaries.
-Your typical CMS also does not come with centralised sets of approved dictionaries.
-For instance in a legal setting ‘judgment’ is correct.
+Your typical CMS also does not come with centralized sets of approved dictionaries.
+For instance, in a legal setting ‘judgment’ is correct.
 Yet using a standard British English dictionary will flag this as an issue.
 Ignoring this globally for all authors is critical.

 How do you solve it?

 You need an automated solution designed around ease of use and able to scan thousands of pages if needs be.
 You need something more than your current CMS.

 For our analysis, we used VisibleThread to find the spelling issues cited here.
 There are a few other enterprise-level tools out there that can also help.